miller-alex/kding/resources/Readme.de-en.txt

   * Some other programs ...

-The German-English dictionary file "de-en.txt" has been maintained over the last twenty years.
+The German-English dictionary file "de-en.txt" has been maintained over the last twenty-five years.
 All your comments are welcome.
 In fact, your questions, comments, corrections, and new words are the source where this dictionary evolves from.
 Keep them going...